Patent

 11th year: EUR 148 | 20th year: EUR 300 |

-You must pay in advance for the upcoming patent year.
+You must pay the annual fee in advance for the coming patent year.
 Payment is due on the last day of the anniversary month in which the patent was filed.

 The transfer reference must specify:

-- the filing number (for Luxembourgish patents) or publication number (for European and international patents); and
+- the filing number (Luxembourg patents) or publication number (European patents and international patent applications - Patent Cooperation Treaty, PCT);

 - the nature of the fee (when paying an annual maintenance fee, specify the year of the patent concerned).